Program in Journalism

 DOWNLOAD WILLIAM KENNEDY'S REMARKS IN THE ILLUSTRATED CHAPBOOK FORMAT.

 The Program's courses and internships prepare students for work as journalists, freelance writers, TV producers, broadcasters, webcasters, editors, magazine and book publishers, copy writers, and public advocates.
-The Journalism Program also provides excellent preparation for students who wish to pursue careers in related fields, such as law, government, history, educational policy, teaching, and research.
+It also provides excellent preparation for students looking for careers in law, government, history, educational policy, teaching, and research.

 SCHAFER AWARD for outstanding graduating senior in Journalism: Kyle Plaske

 These awards were presented at the English/Journalism Recognition Ceremony on May 16, 2015.

 Professors Barbara Lombardo and Thomas Palmer gather with UAlbany Journalism Program students for a Society of Professional Journalists smartphone workshop on March 24, 2015.
 To illustrate the range of journalists' accessories, Palmer holds up the Bluetooth remote control as he fires the iPhone's shutter.
 Palmer mounted the iPhone to an adapter on a Bogen 3046 tripod.